Student Financial Assistance

 If the student has unofficially withdrawn (shows zero earned hours at the end of the semester), 50% of the student’s federal student aid for the term is considered unearned and may result in a reduction of federal aid.
 However, when Marshall University can document attendance or participation beyond the 60% point in the semester, the student may be able to retain 100% of his/her federal student aid under these circumstances.

 Marshall University has an official grading policy that provides instructors with the ability to differentiate between those students who complete the course but failed to achieve the course objectives and those students who did not complete the course.
-The instructor is required to notify the Director of Student Financial Assistance in the case of the latter.
+The instructor is required to notify the Office of Student Financial Assistance in the case of the latter.

 Voter Registration Forms